 We have examined the external actuarial report that is used by the Group for valuation of its pension obligation.

-We have, with input from our internal specialists', critically assessed the key assumptions used for discount rate, inflation, salary increases and mortality within the calculations against assumptions used by other comparative companies and externally obtained market data.
+We have critically assessed the key assumptions used for discount rate, inflation, salary increases and mortality within the calculations against assumptions used by other comparative companies and externally obtained market data.